nils-werner/docs/source/deployment/metrics.rst

 Installing Grafana
 ------------------------------------------------

 1 - `Download a precompiled binary for Grafana <http://docs.grafana.org/installation/debian/>`_ on Ubuntu or Debian.
-Binaries are avaiable for many other distributions, including Redhat, Windows and Mac.
+Binaries are also available for other distributions, including Redhat, Windows and Mac.

- - For install instructions, see `Grafana install guides <http://docs.grafana.org/installation/debian/>`_
+For install instructions, see `Grafana install guides <http://docs.grafana.org/installation/debian/>`_

-2 - The Grafana package is installed as a service, so it easy to start the server.
+2 - The Grafana package is installed as a service, so it is easy to start the server.
 See their `install guides <http://docs.grafana.org/installation/debian/>`_ to learn more.

-3 - The default HTTP port is `3000` and default username and password are ``admin``.
+3 - The default HTTP port is ``3000`` and default username and password are ``admin``.

 .. note:: For troubleshooting advice, check the `Grafana Troubleshooting page <http://docs.grafana.org/installation/troubleshooting/>`_.

-// XXX link to tutorials to get you started
+For user guides and tutorials, check the `Grafana documentation to learn more <http://docs.grafana.org/guides/basic_concepts/>`_.

 Statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mattermost provides the following performance monitoring statistics.
+Mattermost provides the following performance monitoring statistics to integrate with Prometheus and Grafana.

 Standard GO Metrics
 ------------------------------------------------